“The vocabulary we have does more than communicate our knowledge; it shapes what we can know.” — Benjamin Lee Whorf

 - “I feel…” – Emotions and feelings: These are your emotional responses to situations, events, or thoughts.

-By separating these three aspects, individuals can gain insight into their inner experiences and make more deliberate choices.
+By separating these three aspects, you can gain insight into your inner experiences and make more deliberate choices.

 Example of the Mush Separator